Ugandan Bush War: Early rebel successes, and emergence of the NRA

 Meanwhile, the conflict in the south became more serious.
 Another rebel group emerged, the so-called "Uganda Liberation Movement" which threatened to kidnap and kill United Nations personnel, as the latter was supporting Obote's attempts at restabilizing Uganda.
 The threats worked, and the U.N. stopped its training programme for the Ugandan police.
 The PRA also continued its hit-and-run operations with mixed successes: It overran a UNLA outpost at Kakiri on 5 April 1981, and captured important weaponry, but had to hastily retreat when a TPDF unit responded to the attack.
 The Tanzanian forces consequently conducted a counter-insurgency sweep, catching a PRA column under Elly Tumwine off-guard and recapturing some of the captured guns.
 Despite this, the PRA successfully recruited more volunteers, growing to about 200 fighters by early May.
 In the next month, Museveni travelled to Nairobi where he met with Lule; the two agreed to unite the PRA and UFF into a unified opposition group.
 The umbrella organization was dubbed the "National Resistance Movement" (NRM) and its armed wing was termed the "National Resistance Army" (NRA).
-Lule was appointed overall NRM Chairman, while Museveni became Vice-Chairman of the National Resistance Council and Chairman of the High Command of the NRA.
+Lule was appointed overall NRM Chairman, while Museveni became vice-chairman of the National Resistance Council and Chairman of the High Command of the NRA.
 The merger profited both sides: The UFF was extremely weak, and Lule finally gained an actual armed following, while Museveni was provided with important legitimacy, as Lule remained much respected among Uganda's southern population.
 This was especially important because a strategically important region near Kampala, known as Luwero Triangle, was mostly inhabited by Baganda.
 So far, the PRA had mostly consisted of non-Baganda, but Lule provided the newly formed NRA with backing from the Baganda, allowing Museveni to expand his envisioned "people's war".
 The Luwero Triangle consequently became the NRA's main operations area, although the group's center of recruitment remained Ankole in the west.
 Soon after the merger, Museveni implemented a strict code of conduct for fighters, allowing the NRA to remain highly disciplined and focused despite gradually growing in numbers and absorbing other insurgent factions such as the remnants of the "Gang of Four".
 By December 1981, the NRA had grown to about 900 militants.

-Libya's leader Muammar Gaddafi also opted to provide support to the NRA, although it was made up of forces which had overthrown his old ally Amin.
+From this point onward, Museveni's forces also started to receive more substantial foreign support, with the Soviet Union, China, and Cuba providing aid.
+Libya's leader Muammar Gaddafi also opted to support the NRA, although it was made up of forces which had overthrown his old ally Amin.
 Gaddafi believed that Libya could gain greater influence in central Africa through the NRA than it had previously with Amin.
 The Libyan support remained very limited, however, with about 800 rifles, a few machine guns and land mines being provided to the NRA in August 1981.
 Gaddafi demanded that the NRA merge with the UFM and UNRF to receive more substantial support, but the rebels remained rivals and refused to unite.
 Libya consequently cancelled its support to the NRA in 1982.